Skycatch/skyverse-unreal/README.md

 ## Enabling and Configuring the Plugin

 After following instructions on the `Installation` section, in the Editor, go to the Plugins Browser.
-There, search for the Skycatch Skyverse Plugin and mark the checkbox to enable it.
+There, search for the Skycatch SkyVerse Plugin and mark the checkbox to enable it.
 This will ask for an Editor restart, click Yes.

-In the Project Settings, go to Skycatch Skyverse Section.
+In the Project Settings, go to Skycatch SkyVerse Section.
 Here you can set the SKYVERSE KEY and the ENDPOINT parameters.

 ## Using the Plugin